-Protecting What Business Owners Have Worked To Build
+Protecting The Business You Worked To Build

 At Weisberg & Klauber, LLC, our attorneys have decades of experience assisting divorcing business owners to successfully and cost-effectively divide their business interests.
 We understand the complexities surrounding such significant assets and will represent your interests throughout the divorce proceeding.